wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 Please note that there is no destination address or chain for these functions.

-VAAs simply attest that "this contract on this chain said this thing."
-Therefore, VAAs are multicast by default and will be verified as authentic on any chain they are brought to.
+VAAs are a simple attestation that "this contract on this chain said this thing."
+Therefore, VAAs are multicast by default and will be verified authentic on any chain where they are used.

 This multicast-by-default model is integral to the design.
 Having this multicast capacity makes it easy to synchronize state across the entire ecosystem, because a single blockchain can make its data available to every chain in a single action with low latency.
 This reduces the complexity of the n^2 problems encountered by routing data to a large number of blockchains.